 SaaS model of delivering applications inherently brings in the complexity of addressing multiple, (sometimes) conflicting requirements.
 Many SaaS applications continue to remain in single tenant/hosted model due to this reason.
 However, when carefully analyzed and designed, each layer of the SaaS application can be built with sufficient configurable options, which can help in achieving the customer specific requirements through configurability instead of hardcoding.
 The standard layers that have to be considered for configurability are UI, Branding, Authentication, Role/Privileges, business rules, business processes, integration and database.

 SaaS applications seldom are used out of the box by customers.
 While customers understand that SaaS applications cannot be drastically customized to meet the specific needs, but they still want to make those fine changes that will help in fitting the application with the practical implementation level details.
-Given the revenue model of SaaS, there is no luxury of customizing the application for each customer.
 This is where the configurable architecture comes to play.
 In addition to it, there could be certain areas in the application that will have to be extended to meet the additional requirements.
 For example, a customer might want to capture additional fields as part of a standard application screen.
 In this case, you should be able to include, store and manage the additional fields but only for that customer.
 Rest of the customers should not be able to see this change.

 Pro-active monitoring of SaaS application’s health can go a long way in ensuring the availability of the system and tackle any unexpected scenarios in production.
 There are multiple levels of monitoring including application layer monitoring, database layer monitoring, application usage monitoring, error monitoring, trial monitoring, event monitoring and alert monitoring.
 It’s important to design the architecture in a way the data points required for the above-mentioned monitoring are easily available.
 It’s also important to track this information at a tenant level so that responses to customers can be expedited.